 NBER Working Paper 22367.

-Revise and resubmit, Journal of Political Economy.
+Revised and resubmitted to Journal of Political Economy.

 - Abstract | NBER WP | Japanese | Wall Street Journal | Forbes | Bloomberg